hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 I've many teachers seen, who can't dance well.
 >
-> Chassee.
+> Chassée.
 Very true, miss, there's many great impostors,
 >
 > Who always call themselves great dancing masters.
 >
 > Bel.
 In their exposure, I should take delight,
 >
-> 'Twould serve such barefaced gross impostors right.
+> It would serve such barefaced gross impostors right.
 >
-> Chassee.
-If I could see them well exposed, 'twould be
+> Chassée.
+If I could see them well exposed, it would be
 >
 > The greatest pleasure you could give to me.
 >